How to build a task management app with react

 index

-Build Your Own Task Management App with React: A Step-by-Step Guide
+How to Build a Task Management App with React: A Step-by-Step Guide

-• Fundamental JavaScript and React Knowledge: Familiarity with JSX, components, and props is essential.
+• Basic JavaScript and React knowledge – Familiarity with JSX, components, and props.

-• A Code Editor: VS Code (recommended) or your preferred code editor.
+• A code editor – VS Code (recommended) or any preferred IDE.

 npx create-react-app task-manager